Great-Sun-Group/greatsun-dev/README.md

   2. clone the repository cloned locally, then
   3. launch the avatar.

-  - `avatar up`: generates new context for the avatar, and creates and checks out a new branch in greatsun-dev if you are on dev or a project branch.
+  - `avatar up`: activates the script and creates and checks out a new branch if you are on dev.

   The avatar treats branches named 'dev' or ending in '-project' as primary branches.
 If you are on a primary branch when you call `avatar up`, the branch for your work will be forked from that primary and off you go.

-  - `avatar load`: pulls from a primary branch to your local (or codespace) in greatsun-dev and all submodules set in [Configuration](docs/greatsun-dev_configuration.md).
+  - `avatar load`: pulls all submodules from a remote branch to your local/codespace.

 ### Developer Intent #2: Message From Developer
 The second place to express your intent is in the Message From Developer.
 You will initiate teh conversation with the first instruction you give, and you can continue a back and forth with the LLM through the avatar.
 There are two ways you can communicate through the avatar.
 After `avatar up`, then: